radytrainer/git-command-note/readme.md

 The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
 > `git pull`

+ Switches to a different branch
+> `git checkout branch-name`

+ Switches to a different revision of commit id.
+> `git checkout commit-id`

+Create and move directly new branch
+> `git branch -b your_branch_name`

+To check we are on the good branch
+> `git branch -`

+Merge your branch into main branch
+> `git merge branch-name -m "your_message"`
 ### 2. Remote existing project to github repository

 - [x] `git init`